Jalal al-Din Mangburni: Name and early life

 Jalal al-Din was reportedly the eldest son of the Khwarazmshah Ala ad-Din Muhammad II (r.
 1200–1220), while his mother was a concubine of Turkmen origin, whose name was Ay-Chichek.
-Due to the low status of Jalal al-Din's mother, his powerful grandmother and Qipchaq princess Terken Khatun refused to support him as heir to the throne, and instead favored his half-brother Uzlagh-Shah, whose mother was also a Qipchaq.
+Due to the low status of Jalal al-Din's mother, his powerful grandmother and Kipchak princess Terken Khatun refused to support him as heir to the throne, and instead favored his half-brother Uzlagh-Shah, whose mother was also a Qipchaq.
 Jalal al-Din first appears in historical records in 1215, when Muhammad II divided his empire among his sons, giving the southwestern part (part of the former Ghurid Empire) to Jalal al-Din.

 Mongol campaigns

 Mongol invasion and accession

-Genghis Khan had chosen to ignore a skirmish between the Mongol general Jochi and the Shah, in which Jalal al-Din's military acumen had saved the Shah from a humiliating defeat.
+Genghis Khan had chosen to ignore a skirmish between his son Jochi Khan and the Shah, in which Jalal al-Din's military acumen had saved the Shah from a humiliating defeat.
 However, he could not ignore the seizure of a trade caravan in Otrar and subsequent execution of Mongol envoys in Gurganj.
 War between the two new neighbours was inevitable.
-The Khan commanded a skilled and disciplined army: the precise size of it is heavily disputed, but most agree on around 75,000 to 200,000 soldiers.
+The Khan commanded a skilled and disciplined army: the precise size of it is disputed, but most agree on around 75,000 to 200,000 soldiers.
 The Khwarazmshah, meanwhile, faced many problems.
 His empire was vast and newly formed, with a still-developing administration.
 In addition, his mother Terken Khatun still wielded substantial power in the realm – one historian termed the relationship between the Shah and his mother as 'an uneasy diarchy', which often acted to Muhammad's disadvantage.
 The Shah also distrusted most of his commanders, with the only exception being Jalal al-Din.
 If he had sought open battle, as many of his commanders wished, he would certainly have been greatly outmatched in quantity of troops, let alone quality.
 The Shah thus made the decision to distribute his forces as garrison troops inside his most important towns, such as Samarkand, Merv and Nishapur.
 Meanwhile, the Shah raised taxes to raise a field army, with whom he would harass the besieging Mongol forces.

 However, through a combination of excellent manoeuvering and planning, the Mongols managed to carve a path of destruction through Khwarazmia.
 Otrar fell, and Bukhara was taken, as was Samarkand.
 Genghis Khan then sent an army under his elite generals Jebe and Subutai specifically to pursue the Shah; although Muhammad, accompanied by Jalal-al Din and two other sons, managed to escape, he was prevented from gathering any forces as his empire collapsed around him.
 Fleeing to the loyal region of Khorasan, the Shah died destitute on an island in the Caspian Sea.
 Jalal al-Din would later claim that his father had appointed him as his successor on his deathbed.
 Meanwhile, the Mongols had occupied all of Transoxania, and had invaded Tocharistan, Guzgan and Gharchistan during the latter half of 1220.